lrao01-su/llm-blog-platform/README.md

 # AI Blog Generator

 ## Project Overview
+NOTE: this was a takehome interview Project I did within 48 hours in 2024.
 This project is a full-stack web application that  allows users to generate and manage blog posts.
 It's built using the MERN stack (MongoDB, Express, React, Node.js) and integrates with OpenAI's API(GPT-3.5-turbo) for content generation.

 ## Features
 - Generate blog posts using AI